The World’s 10 Most Peaceful Countries

 Iceland has been the most peaceful country in the world since 2008!
 Violent crime is virtually non-existent and the same goes for class tension, while levels of trust, wellbeing and education are impressively high.
 This is a one of the world’s happiest, friendliest, cleanest and most environmentally-conscious countries.
 In a homeland filled with waterfalls, volcanic mountains and other natural wonders, Icelanders have a close connection with nature.
 Children grow up rescuing baby puffins who’ve lost their way in the town and ancient folklore raises generations filled with respect and awe of their surroundings.

-Insider tip: Lace up your hiking boots and go to Þingvellir National Park, where a deep tectonic rift valley offers trails where you're fully immersed in the tumbled wilderness that’s so unique to Iceland.
-Bonus point that this is also home to world’s oldest parliament, dating 930 AD.
+Insider tip: Lace up your hiking boots and go to Þingvellir National Park, where a deep tectonic rift valley offers trails where you’re fully immersed in the tumbled wilderness that’s so unique to Iceland.
+Bonus point that this is also home to the world’s oldest parliament, dating 930 AD.